carla-simulator/carla/Docs/recorder_and_playback.md

 Duration: 46 seconds
 ```

-We can see there for each collision the **time** when happened, the **type** of the actors involved, and the **id and description** of each actor.
+We can see here that for each collision the **time** when happened, the **type** of the actors involved, and the **id and description** of each actor.

-So, if we want to see what happened on that recording for the first collision where the hero actor was colliding with a vehicle, we could use this API:
+So, if we want to see what happened on that recording for the first collision where the hero actor was colliding with a vehicle, we could use this API call.
+So for example:

 ```py
 client.replay_file("col2.log", 13, 0, 122)
 ```
-We have started the replayer just a bit before the time of the collision, so we can see how it happened.
+We have started the replayer just a bit before the time of the collision, so we can observe better how it happened.
-Also, a value of 0 for the **duration** means to replay all the file (it is the default value).
+Also, if the **duration** is set to 0, the entire file will be replayed.

-We can see something like this then:
+The output result is similar to this:

 ![collision](img/collision1.gif)

 #### Info about blocked actors

-There is another API to get information about actors that has been blocked by something and can not follow its way.
-That could be good to find incidences in the simulation.
-The API is:
+There is another API to get information about actors that have been blocked by an obstacle, not letting them follow their way.
+That could be helpful for finding incidences.
+The API call is:

 ```py
 client.show_recorder_actors_blocked("recording01.log", min_time, min_distance)
 ```

-The parameters are:
+The input parameters are:
-* **min_time**: the minimum time that an actor needs to be stopped to be considered as blocked (in seconds, by default 30).
+* **min_time**: The minimum time that an actor needs to be stopped to be considered as blocked (in seconds, by default 30).
-* **min_distance**: the minimum distance to consider an actor to be stopped (in cm, by default 10).
+* **min_distance**: The minimum distance to consider an actor to be stopped (in cm, by default 10).

-So, if we want to know which actor is stopped (moving less than 1 meter during 60 seconds), we could use something like:
+Let's say we want to know which actor is stopped (moving less than 1 meter during 60 seconds), we could do the following:

 ```py
 client.show_recorder_actors_blocked("col3.log", 60, 100)
 ```

-The result can be something like (it is sorted by the duration):
+And this is the output format (sorted by duration):

 ```
 Version: 1